 - Prepare the ingredients for the recipe.

-- Combine farmer's cheese, eggs, sugar, sour cream, cream of wheat, and baking powder in a blender.
-Pulse until you get a smooth texture.
+- Combine farmer's cheese, eggs, sugar, sour cream, cream of wheat, and baking powder in a blender or a mixer.
+Blend until you get a smooth texture.

 - Fold raisins into the batter, evenly distributing them throughout.